Government of Telangana: Council of Ministers

 The Council of Ministers, which answers to the Legislative Assembly, has its members appointed by the Governor; the appointments receive input from the Chief Minister.
 They are collectively responsible to the legislative assembly of the State.
 Generally, the winning party and its chief minister chooses the ministers list and submit the list for the governor's approval.

 Administrative divisions

-Telangana State has been divided into 33 districts.
+Telangana State is divided into 33 districts.
 The business of the state government is transacted through the various secretariat departments based on the rules of business.
 Each department consists of secretary to government, who is the official head of the department and such other undersecretaries, junior secretaries, officers, and staffs subordinate to him/her.
 The Chief secretary superintending control over the whole secretariat and staff attached to the ministers.